-The last financial year saw the National Technical Committee (NTC) meet face to face and the National Advisory Committee (NAC) meet via teleconference.
+The last financial year saw the National Technical Committee (NTC) meet once face to face and once by teleconference, and the National Advisory Committee (NAC) meet via teleconference.
 The NTC worked on a number of issues out of session over the course of the year.
-All project management plans and national guidelines were reviewed by the NTC.
+All project management plans and national guidelines are reviewed annually by the NTC.